 Where Can You Find Free Dispersed Camping?

 Free camping, or dispersed camping, is allowed in all national forests, unless noted otherwise.
 You can find places to camp on the side of main roads, or follow forest access roads (often gravel or dirt) to more remote sites.
 There’s also the option to backpack in for several miles and find a quiet site away from any roads or people.
 These “sites” are available on a first-come, first-serve basis and cannot be reserved in advance.
+If you’re in a pinch you can use the offline maps and campgrounds of The Dyrt PRO to find the BLM land near you.

 The general rule is to camp 100-200 feet away from any road, trail, or water source.
 If a previous campsite is visible, using that site will minimize impact to the area.